kondvit/Spice-Road/README.md

 (h) Trader 8: Takes 1 Saffron, 1 Cinnamon and 1 Cloves unit and gives you 1 Sumac unit.

 ### Aditional rules:
-The player has a permanent unlimited storage space, the caravan.
+The player has a permanent unlimited storage space, the caravan in the middle.

 The player can only hold 4 spices at a time.